text-machine-lab/uml_nlp_class_2018/README.md

 Natural Language Processing Class at UMass Lowell
 =================================================
-This repository contains materials for the Intro to Natural Language Processing class at UMass Lowell.
+This repository contains materials for the Natural Language Processing class at UMass Lowell.
 Course website can be found here: http://www.cs.uml.edu/~arum/classes/nlp-spring2018/

 Contents: